The Organizer #39 | Leadership

 The social impact world poses some unique challenges for those transitioning to manager.

-Social impact leaders also need to spend extra time trying to develop managing and leadership skills that match their organization’s values.
+Second, you can’t just pick any old management style.
+Social impact leaders also need to spend extra time trying to develop skills that match their organization’s values.
 Traditional management and leadership training can help with the basics, but you can’t blindly copy practices that have “worked” for other organizations in the past.

 Many old-school practices reinforce the inequities or power imbalances your organization set out to address.
 To lead an organization that reflects the values of your cause, you need to find new ways of doing things.